-Are you listening to music right now?
-You probably are.
+Hey, are you listening to music right this second?
+Maybe a podcast?
+I bet you are.
 If you're looking to upgrade whatever it is you're listening on, you have a ton of options.
-Android Police has tested all kinds of headphones and speakers this year, but those reviews are a whole lot of words to read.
-So here, as part of our Most Wanted series, is a digestible list of the audio gear we're really feeling this year.
+Android Police tests all kinds of headphones and speakers, but those reviews are a whole lot of words to read.
+So here, as part of our Most Wanted series, is a digestible list of the audio gear we're really feeling this summer.
 Read More

 Now that just about every smartphone manufacturer (except Samsung) has dropped headphone jacks on their flagship devices, it's as good a time as ever to pick up some Bluetooth headphones.
 Optoma has produced several generations of wireless earbuds, and one of its latest models offers spectacular sound at a great price — the $99 NuForce BE Free5.